Appointment of the Chief Executive Officer

 • Able to formulate long term strategic plans to implement organisational objectives.

-The following criteria are considered desirable and will be identified through the interview.
+The following criteria are desirable and will be identified through the interview.

 • Current and detailed knowledge/ understanding of NHS commissioning.